pents90/svg-android/README.md

 ## Known issues

 1. Text size and position isn't accurate.
-Until we can get this sorted out, convert your text to paths if you want it to appear pixel-perfect.
+It's recommended to convert all text to paths in order for it to appear pixel-perfect.